 This affordable option from AmazonBasics has two heat settings that are easy to switch between, and it can be used with any 3 mil or 5 mil laminating pouch.
 It warms up in 4 minutes, and there’s an indicator so you know when it’s ready.
 The unit has a compact, sleek design that won’t look obtrusive on any desk.

 Pros: Minimalist and compact design, compatible with several sizes and thicknesses of documents.

-Cons: Several users noted that the pages have to be inserted very straight, or the machine can mess them up, and there is no guide to ensure the pages are straight.
+Cons: Pages have to be inserted very straight, or the machine can mess them up, and there is no guide to ensure the pages are straight.